edHelper.com

 3 Ancient Egyptians liked dogs.
 They bred big mastiffs and slender greyhounds.
 Many breeds of dogs existed by the first century B.C.
 Pictures of dogs were on paintings, on models, and on plaques from ancient cultures.
 Egyptians worshipped Anubis, a jackal god, about 3,000 years ago.
 They even put collars on their pets like we do today.

 4 Other ancient people used dogs for hunting, herding, and for protection.
-Romans even wrote Cave canem on their gate, which means "Beware of the Dog" in Latin.
+Romans even wrote cave canem on their gates, which means "beware the dog" in Latin.
 The Greeks also kept dogs as pets.
 One Greek vase showed a girl teasing her pet dog by dangling a tortoise over its head!
-Asians also worshipped dogs as gods, but dogs never let it go to their heads the way cats did.
-Someone once said that dogs have owners, but cats have staff.
+In some places in Asia, dogs were also worshipped as gods.

 Paragraphs 6 to 14: